 How to Say No: work at it with all your heart

 I don’t know about you, but I have to be careful about priorities.
 I want to help, but the more help I offer, the harder it is to do a good job in each capacity.
 Homeschooling is hard if I am out of the house doing ministry.
 Running a business is challenging if interruptions prevent me from interviewing for, writing, and marketing my books and articles.
 Doing ministry is hard if my business balloons out of control and I don’t have a good handle on my homeschool.
-(If you need some help with tracking your activities, check out these templates.)
 Professional associations and networking, family, business, church, homeschooling, friends, and other commitments all vie for my time.

 I can’t work with all my heart at everything.
 It is physically and emotionally impossible.
 That is why we must choose what is best over what is good.
 We must protect ourselves from burnout so that we can give our very best to those things that make the cut.
 Here’s another idea for how to say no: That doesn’t fit in with my schedule at this time.
 That way, whatever you do end up doing, you can work at it with all your heart.